sayeddotexe/Quantitative-Finance/README.md

 # Financial-Modeling
-Demonstration of methods used in financial modeling and quantitative finance using Python.
+Demonstration of methods used in financial modeling and quantitative finance for Option Pricing using Python.

 # Goals
 * Demonstrate the use of Modeling for Quantiative Finance.